 The Central African CFA franc has been important in helping to restore economic stability to the region.
 It has helped to build the economy and become a recognizable symbol throughout the continent.

 How is the Central African CFA Franc recognized?

-The Central African CFA Franc is internationally recognized by the code XAF.
+The Central African CFA Franc is internationally recognized by the code XAF (while the West African CFA is recognized by the code XOF).
 And it can often be seen alongside other recognizable currency codes like USD, GBP, EUR or NGN.

 What is the history of the Central African CFA Franc?

 You may already have some knowledge of the history of the region.
 During the twentieth century there were major developments in the region which saw currencies all over Central Africa change several times.
 But we're just going to focus on Cameroon and the CFA franc today.

 The CFA franc emerged from the currency used by France when they ruled over parts of West and Central Africa.
 Before 1945 the currency that had been used for some time in the region was called the French Equatorial African franc.
 Then the currency was changed to the Central African franc that is in use today.
 The currency was pegged to the French franc and it is now pegged to the euro.